-It’s a rainy Friday and I decided to deal with a huge pile of articles, factsheets, manuals and other sprayer-related documents that have been piling up on my desk for a year.
+It’s a rainy Friday in 2017 and I decided to deal with the articles, factsheets, manuals and other sprayer-related documents that have been piling up on my desk for a year.

-What I’ve noticed as I read through this eclectic pile of wisdom, is that many of the application methods I experiment with, or generally promote, are rarely entirely novel.
-While technology has certainly advanced (chemistry and equipment spring to mind), the fundamental problems and solutions haven’t changed that much.
+What I’ve noticed as I sift through this eclectic pile of wisdom, is that many of the application methods I experiment with, or generally promote, are rarely entirely novel.
+Crop protection has evolved considerably (think pulse width modulation, crop sensing and remote piloted aerial application systems), but the fundamentals of spraying haven’t changed that much.

 Case in point.